ClinyQAi/open-nursing-core-ig/README.md

 - **Dr Clare Cable** (Chief Executive, Burdett Trust for Nursing) - For pioneering work on Relational Intelligence in nursing
 - **Kumbi Kariwo** (Nurse Citizen Developer) - For leading the technical integration of Skin Tone Inclusivity and equity measures
 - **Robylin 'Tweetie' Diya** - For foundational work on MCINDS (Minimum Core International Nursing Data Set)

+**Inspiration & Alignment:**
-- **NHS England Digital Team** - For the unified vision of nursing documentation
+- **NHS England** - For publishing the unified vision of nursing documentation that inspired this technical implementation

 ---